MetaCubeX/Meta-Docs/docs/api/index.en.md

 Request method: `GET`

-- Retrieve DNS query data for a specified name and type; the URL must include `?name=example.com&type=A`, modified as needed.
+- Retrieve DNS query data for a specified name and type
+- the URL must include `?name=example.com&type=A`, modified as needed.

 ## DEBUG